 A good idea doesn’t always lead to a good product

 Many product designers get hung up on their idea.
 It may be a great idea, but does it need to exist?
 Most successful products begin as great ideas, but most great ideas don’t become successful products.
 Do the appropriate research and ensure you use a professional design and development process.

 Focus groups are the best way to garner feedback

 If your product already exists — that is, it’s not a brand-new invention — a focus group can be great.
 But if it’s a non-existent product, a focus group is not a good way to gather information.
 Instead, you need to conduct user-experience research.

 When designing your product, think about the advantages it provides its users rather than what it can do.
 For example, a feature of a portable washer is that it can wash clothes on the go.
 An advantage is that it doesn’t require a sink attachment.
 Consumers are more likely to be convinced of your product if you can convey advantages — how your product can improve their life.

 Cad Crowd’s Product Design Freelancers Can Help

-If you’re looking for a little help with your CAD design project, take advantage of Cad Crowd’s design services.
+Take advantage of Cad Crowd’s design services if you’re looking for some help with your CAD design project.
 Our top-tier designers are experienced in consumer product design services.
-We also provide prototype design services and connect you with leading U.S manufacturing firms with our contract manufacturing services.
+We also provide prototype design services and connect you with leading U.S. manufacturing firms with our contract manufacturing services.
 Get a free quote today.